federicomazzini/Swift4ExampleApp/README.md

 # Swift4ExampleApp
-Swift4 Version of the SwiftUI Example App
+Swift4 version of the SwiftUI Example App